apiato/apiato/docs/_docs/miscellaneous/faq.md

 <br>

 <a name="q1"></a>
-## Do I have to use the Porto Architecture to benefit from APIATO!?
+## Do I have to use the Porto Architecture to benefit from Apiato!?

 NO. You can still use the standard MVC (Controllers are still there) or any other architecture you prefer.
-And you can call the APIATO provided `Actions` and `Tasks` from your Controllers or Services or whichever classes you prefer.
+And you can call the Apiato provided `Actions` and `Tasks` from your Controllers or Services or whichever classes you prefer.
-You have the freedom to structure your own project anyway you like, and still use all the feature that APIATO provide.
+You have the freedom to structure your own project anyway you like, and still use all the feature that Apiato provide.

 <a name="q2"></a>